HashVOLTing/HashVOLTing/README.md

 - 👋 Hi, I’m @HashVOLTing
 - 👀 I’m interested in game dev
 - 🌱 I’m currently learning js
-- 💞️ I’m looking to finish school :sob:
+- 💞️ I’m looking to do stuff that's interesting and cool 👍
 - 📫 How to reach me: hashvolting.info@gmail.com

 <!---